inferior-predator.jpg

 —– Franz Kafka, Aphorisms

-This painting originates in the traumatic experiences of my early life in China.
-For me, growing up was about running from the most insidious force I knew: mother’s love.
-While my mother possessed many admirable qualities, it was her pathology—her deep-seated perversity—that left the most indelible marks on my understanding of the world, an understanding that persists to this day.
+This painting originates from traumatic experiences in my early life in China.
+Growing up meant escaping the most insidious force I knew: a mother’s love.
+While my mother had admirable qualities, her pathology—her repressed shadow self—left indelible marks on my understanding of the world.

-Earlier, I saw my mother in the character of Chi-chiao from Eileen Chang’s The Golden Cangue.* Later, I found her in Varvara Stavrogina, and even more disturbingly, in Pyotr Verkhovensky from Dostoyevsky’s The Possessed.*
+Earlier, I recognised her in Chi-chiao from Eileen Chang’s The Golden Cangue*.
+Later, she emerged in Varvara Stavrogina, and even more disturbingly, Pyotr Verkhovensky from Dostoyevsky’s The Possessed*.

-Understanding my mother also allowed me to understand my country—China in the 1990s, a nation reshaped from the debris of the Cultural Revolution, caught between an archaic Communist ideology and the emerging forces of market capitalism.
-This was my “motherland,” where 5,000 years of Chinese civilisation had descended into a state of unparalleled inauthenticity and intellectual desolation.
-Through my relationship with mother, I came to perceive the destructive and devouring aspects of the feminine, the ressentiment and inferiority complex that define group dynamics, the power struggles that underpin politics, and the false sentiments that permeate art and culture.
-What I experienced within my own family mirrored what I would later see in society and the world at large.
+Understanding my mother helped me understand my “motherland”—China in the 1990s—a nation reshaped from the debris of the Cultural Revolution, caught between Communist ideology and emerging market capitalism.
+It was a "motherland" where ancient civilisation had descended into inauthenticity and intellectual desolation.
+Through my relationship with my mother, I saw the destructive aspects of femininity, the ressentiment and inferiority complexes underlying group dynamics, political power struggles, and insincerity in art and culture.
+My family life mirrored what I later observed in broader society.

-*Chi-chiao (曹七巧): a resentful, ignorant woman crushed by a feudal patriarchy; Varvara Petrovna Stavrogina: a despotic and narcissistic mother figure; Pyotr Verkhovensky: a nihilistic, power-hungry psychopath bent on destruction.
+*Chi-chiao (曹七巧): resentful, ignorant woman crushed by feudal patriarchy; Varvara Petrovna Stavrogina: despotic, narcissistic mother figure; Pyotr Verkhovensky: nihilistic psychopath driven by power and destruction.